Hey there, I’m Frank (he/him/they).

-I work for a large bank as a Business Information Security Officer, or “BISO”, serving as a bridge between our Security and Operations organizations.
-My experience has largely been on the GRC side of the security shop, with dalliances in M&A due diligance, and STRIDE-based threat modeling.
-I’ve found I’m not great at the actual hands on keyboard engineering and hacking side of security, but I can grok and communicate the technical, the business, and the risk well enough that I fit well in “bridge” roles between functions.
+At the desk: I’m a Business Information Security Officer, or “BISO”, serving as a bridge between our security and operations organizations.
+My experience has largely been on the GRC side of cybersecurity, with dalliances in M&A and threat modeling.
+I’ve found I’m not great at the actual hands on keyboard engineering and hacking sides of security, but I grok and communicate the technical, business, risk facets such that I fit well in “bridge” roles between organizations.

 If you’re going to consume anything from this site, I recommend that you kick your feet up and grab a drink of your choosing; you’ve probably earned it.
 If you found something here useful, let me know!